 SCREEN: Peak offset is being set, followed by setting of start and end frequencies.

 Adjust the interleaved lift mode target amplitude to be slightly less than the main line target amplitude This will enable high sensitivity MFM imaging without striking the surface when utilizing low lift heights for optimal lateral resolution [1].
-Leave the cantilever tune window and reengage on the surface [2].
+Leave the cantilever tune window to reengage on the surface [2].

 SCREEN: Interleave target amplitude is being set (~45 nm).